-In may last post under category of Ubuntu I have shown you how you can easily setup Ubuntu as VM (virtual machine) under VirtualBox.
+In my last post under the category of Ubuntu, I have shown you how you can easily setup Ubuntu as VM (virtual machine) under VirtualBox.
 And today we are going to talk about installing libgraph (graphics.h) in Ubuntu.

-Linux are very popular in world of developers because it sports some built in compilers out of the box like popular GCC compiler for C/C++ development.
+Linux is very popular in the world of developers because it sports some built-in compilers out of the box like popular GCC compiler for C/C++ development.
 But some of the development tools we have to download via internet like one is if we have to do basic graphics development under Ubuntu then we should install libgraph libraries under Ubuntu which contains graphics.h header file and other important files for development.
-Basically libgraph is not the part of the GNU project that’s why it doesn’t come preinstalled with Linux distributions.
+Basically, libgraph is not the part of the GNU project that’s why it doesn’t come preinstalled with Linux distributions.

 But What is Libgraph??

 Libgraph is the implementation of the TurboC graphics API on GNU/Linux using SDL.
 You can get more info here.